-Parents could be uninvolved in varying degrees.
-While most parents look after the basic needs such as food and shelter for their kids, some others neglect their children completely.
+Parents may be uninvolved to varying degrees.
+While most parents look after the basic needs such as food and shelter for their children, some others neglect their children’s basic needs completely.

-A parenting style where the child does not get an adequate amount of emotional support, physical time of the parent, basic needs such as food, shelter, health care, childhood play, and academic support, can be termed as being neglectful.
+This is a parenting style where the child does not receive an adequate amount of emotional support, physical time with the parent, or does not have basic needs such as food, shelter, health care, childhood play, and academic support.
 (1)

-- According to psychologist Diana Baumrind, neglectful parenting, or uninvolved parents have the least amount of involvement or response towards their children’s needs.
-They just provide the most basic of facilities but no room or opportunity for recreational and developmental activities.
+- According to psychologist Diana Baumrind, a neglectful or uninvolved parenting style involves a minimal amount of involvement or response towards the needs of the children.

-- As an uninvolved or neglectful parent, you may be extremely dismissive, indifferent or even oblivious to your child’s needs.
+- It is also marked by emotional detachment as well as a lack of healthy discipline, Anuninvolved or neglectful parent may be extremely dismissive, indifferent or even oblivious to their child’s needs.

 [ Read: Parenting Styles ]